Teen in bed holding smartphone wondering is MMS safe Teen in bed holding smartphone wondering is MMS safe

 The best solution is something most of the world is already using: an encrypted messaging app.

-Indian farmer holding smartphone on tractor knowing he's using a safe alternative to mms
+Indian farmer holding smartphone on tractor knowing he's using a safe alternative to MMS

 Which is the safest messaging app?